naylith/CLI-cat/README.md

 do you have your command line open a lot?
 does it feel lonely in there?

-**Meet CLI-Cat**, your adorable digital cat who lives right in your terminal! 🎉
-CLI-Cat is here to keep you company, purr softly at your successes, and judge your questionable coding choices (with love, of course).
+**meet CLI-Cat**, your adorable digital cat who lives right in your terminal! ❤️ CLI-Cat is here to keep you company, purr softly at your successes, and judge your questionable coding choices (with love, of course).

 ---